 Vienna at a Glance

-Moving to ViennaFotolia
+Moving to Vienna

-For both historical as well as current reasons, there are currently residents of virtually any ethnicity and culture living in Vienna.
+For both historical as well as current reasons, there are residents of virtually any ethnicity and culture in Vienna.
 The percentage of immigrants living in a given borough ranges from 10 to 30%.
 The different cultural influences have helped shape everyday life in Vienna into a multicultural experience.

 In contrast to some other cities of comparable size, immigrants moving to Vienna usually settle evenly across all districts.
-It is very rare that a district in Vienna will gain a reputation as immigrant neighborhood, or Ausländerviertel.
+It is very rare that a district will gain a reputation as immigrant neighborhood, or Ausländerviertel.
 Terms like these are most often used by right-wing populists for inflammatory public debates, but they are not necessarily rooted in reality.

 Similarly, the difference between ‘rich’ and ‘poor’ parts of town is a lot less pronounced than in other cities of roughly the same size.
 Thus, there’s no need to shun certain districts when moving to Vienna; your choice should rather be based on factors such as commute and general infrastructure.